apache/nuttx/configs/stm32f4discovery/README.txt

 I purchased an LCD display on eBay from China.
 The LCD is 320x240 RGB565 and is based on an SSD1289 LCD controller and an XPT2046 touch IC.
-The pin out from the 2x16 connect on the LCD is labeled as follows:
+The pin out from the 2x16 connect on the LCD is labelled as follows:

 LCD CONNECTOR:          SSD1289 MPU INTERFACE PINS: